 One quick and easy way to clear space on any disk is to identify and remove those files that are taking up the most space.
 After all, it’s much easier to free up 10GB by moving five files than it is by moving 50 or more.
 Also, if you can identify the files that you open least often, you can move those, knowing that it will cause very little disruption to your daily work.

-4. Now, review what the app has found, choose the Removal type, and click Remove.
+4. Now, review what the app has found, select the items you want to delete, and click Remove.

 Scan completed in My Clutter module of CleanMyMac